veyyz/cacao-dex/README.md

 - In MetaMask, select "Account 1" or the account that you deployed the contract with.
 - You should see "(admin)" next to the account address and a button that says "Initialize Contract"
 - Otherwise you will see a message reading "Only admin can initialize the Dex Contract"
+- Click on "Initialize Contract"

+Note: Trading pairs are hardcoded, in the future they could be added via a form that takes the contract details.

 ### Fund Wallets and Trade

-- Now you can select any account in MetaMask to start placing buy and sell orders on the Dex
+Now you can select any account in MetaMask to start placing buy and sell orders on the Dex.

 1. Click "Fund" to fund your local wallet (MetaMask) with tokens from the faucet method of the mock ERC20 contract.
 2. Click "Approve" to approve the Dex to transfer your tokens to the smart contract.
 3. Click "Deposit" to initiate the transfer of your tokens to the smart contract.
 4. Repeat the above steps to fund several accounts with different tokens.
 5. Place any number of coorresponding LIMIT and MARKET orders until your heart is content.
-6. When you're satisfied with your gains, you can click "Withdraw" to move your tokens from the smart contract back to your local wallet (MetaMask)
+6. When you are satisfied with your gains, click "Withdraw" to move your tokens from the smart contract back to your local wallet (MetaMask)

 ### See Token Balances in MetaMask